gsiems/tranquillus/README.md

  * Examples in the configuration become part of the "smoke test" for the route (TODO).

 * "Standard" routes vs non-standard routes.

- * The standard route
+* Standard routes
  * Uses database query for the data.
-  * The configuration has everything needed for building the DB queries.
+ * The configuration has everything needed for building the DB query.
  * Postgres and Oracle supported (so far).
  * No additional (route specific) coding required.

 * Non-standard routes
  * The configuration is the same as the standard case.
  * The configuration is still used to provide documentation and smoke tests.
  * Except that the functionality for the data route is custom.
  * Can proxy other services (TODO).

 * Support for large and/or slow queries
  * Uses streaming to return the data.